zachsnow/django-pixelpond/README.md

 environment (a *pond*) is maintained by a centralized server.
 Clients request portions of that environment and simulate them for a period of time, and then reflect the updated environment back to the server.

+In order to get *really* distributed, clients can communicate with several different central servers at once, allowing organisms from one server to "migrate" to another.

 Client
 ======